 The Erb Institute is pleased to host visiting faculty members whose areas of research intersect with the Institute’s sustainable enterprise agenda.
 Read more about becoming an Erb visiting scholar

-Wren Montgomery is a visiting PhD candidate in Organizational Behavior at Queen’s University, in Kingston, Ontario.
-Wren holds a BA from McGill University and an MBA from the University of British Columbia and Rotterdam School of Management.
+Wren Montgomery recently defended her dissertation, “Water Wars and Warriors: Field Actors and the International Water Crisis” earning a PhD in Organizational Behavior from Queen’s University, in Kingston, Ontario.
+She also holds a BA from McGill University and an MBA from the University of British Columbia and Rotterdam School of Management.
+Wren has taken a faculty position at the University of Windsor Odette School of Business.
 Wren’s past work experience spans both the private and public sectors as a senior policy analyst and management consultant.
 Her current research projects include the impacts of social media on corporate greenwashing behaviors; collective social entrepreneurship and the role of cross-sectoral collaboration in leading social change; and her dissertation work on the emerging water crisis.

 Erb Visiting Scholar, Fall 2013